mykinator/faceted-reviews/README.md

 #### How is the solution evaluated?

-We are looking for a "reasonable" solution, given the time constraint: Are the facets appropriate for the dataset?
-Is the approach reasonable?
+We are looking for a "reasonable" solution: Are the facets appropriate for the dataset?
+Does the approach perform reasonably well given the constraints?
 Does the code use sensible data structures and control flow?